titoghose/Q-Pi/README.md

 These instructions will get you a copy of the project up and running on your local machine.
 See 'deployment' for notes on how to deploy the project on a live system.
 Currently, Q-Pi is supported **only on *OSX* and *Linux*** systems.
 Due to some conflicts with installation of the dependencies, *Windows* support is currently not available but will be provided soon.

+### Input file
+This programme supports various input formats.
+The input file is expected to be a z-stack containing two channels - membrane and channel respectively, where channel 1 is the membrane, and channel 2 is the cell.
+Input file format is any microscopy image format supported by python-bioformats and can be checked [here](https://docs.openmicroscopy.org/bio-formats/5.8.1/supported-formats.html).

+### Sample Data
+A test file generated from NIKON _NIS Elements_ suite can be found [here](https://drive.google.com/open?id=1--SQ_OiZU9fH9Ob6OwfODR9Rdu5TCs_f).

 ### Dependencies

-These are the dependencies needed for running this program and installation instructions given below.
+These are the dependencies needed for running this programme and installation instructions given below.

 ```
 Python 2.7.*